 With the story taking shape, preparing to film my proof of concept short became an obsession.
 For months, I researched techniques, and compiled assets for production.
 My living room became a workshop, a veritable film studio with uniforms, weapons, lamps, and other gear slowly devouring my furniture and living space.
 I began running film tests, storyboarding and creating pre-visualizations; living and breathing every detail of this new and burgeoning world with steadfast devotion to seeing it realized.

-Undertaken over an eleven month period, Senja Chronicles represents the work of myself and a few close friends, made at the cost of countless hours stolen from evenings and weekends.
-This introduction to a new and uniquely Scandinavian Cinematic Universe is only the beginning; a small step, a proof of concept, and ultimately, a mission statement from Njie Films as we begin work on the first chapter of our story; one populated by Vikings, Monsters and Badass Commandos fighting for family and survival.
+Undertaken over a twelve month period, Senja Chronicles - the Proof of Concept, represents the work of myself and a few close friends, made at the cost of countless hours stolen from evenings and weekends.
+This introduction to a new and uniquely Scandinavian Cinematic Universe is only the beginning; a small step, a proof of concept, and ultimately, a mission statement from 'Fansu Film' as we begin work on the first chapter of our story; one populated by Vikings, Monsters and Badass Commandos fighting for family and survival.